Power In The Name Of Jesus

 Luke 10:17 “And the seventy returned again with joy, saying, Lord, even the devils are subject unto us through thy name.”

 It was the power in the name of Jesus plus the disciples’ faith in that power that made the demons subject unto them.
 This can clearly be seen in Acts 19:13-17 where certain Jews called on the name of Jesus in an effort to cast demons out of a man.
 They used the name of Jesus, but it didn’t work because they had not put faith in that name.

 These Jews were itinerants who used incantations to effect deliverance for people who were demon possessed.
 The first-century historian, Josephus, wrote of an exorcism that he witnessed in the presence of Vespasian and many of his soldiers.
 The exorcist supposedly followed a ritual passed down from King Solomon to effect the deliverance.
 There is no doubt that men throughout all history have tried to resist demonic spirits, but as this example proves, only Jesus and those who have received His life are successful.

 Those who relegate demonic spirits to the realm of superstition do not believe in the entire Word of God.
 The Gospels alone contain over 90 references to the devil or devils (demons).
-The Apostle Paul said when writing to these people in Ephesus, “We wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places”, Ephesians 6:12.
+The Apostle Paul said when writing to these people in Ephesus, “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places”, Ephesians 6:12.
 The devil and demons do exist, but all believers in Jesus share in His total victory over them.

 The name of Jesus is not magic.
 It does not work like a charm.
-As Peter said, “His name through faith in his name…”, Acts 3:16, is what brings results.
+As Peter said, “His name, through faith in his name”, Acts 3:16, is what brings results.